 Plan the marketing collateral, which includes a flyer and crowdfunding website graphics.
 Distribute these flyers to local businesses, schools, and public places to raise awareness, which also leads to potential opportunities to find prospective sponsors.
 High school service organizations and sports teams are a great way to recruit bowlers.

 For media and PR outreach, draft a press release to distribute out to local media and press contacts.
 The press release should include information about your cause, past fundraising efforts, participating sponsors and any other information that will incite interest from potential participants.
 One of the bowl-a-thon ideas to spread the word is to post the event in local event calendars and to reach out to relevant Meetup groups that often look for events to do with their members.

-Acquire Sponsors for Donations and Prizes
+Acquire Bowl-a-thon Sponsors for Donations and Prizes

-In conjunction with the flyer distribution, this is a great opportunity to find local sponsors that can donate money, accessories for the event, food or prizes for winners.
+In conjunction with the flyer distribution, this is a great opportunity to find local sponsors that can donate money, accessories for the event, food, or prizes for winners.
 Consider prizes that can also go towards a fundraising raffle, in addition to the prizes for the best bowlers or highest fundraisers and teams.
-Also, perform outreach to corporate sponsors, which can often give great prizes like gift certificates, sports or performance tickets, drinks and food or other items.
+Also, perform outreach to corporate sponsors, which can often give great prizes like gift certificates, sports or performance tickets, drinks, and food or other items.